Isaiah LeFlore

-Isaiah LeFlore (born December 11, 2002) is an American professional soccer player who plays for Houston Dynamo 2 in the MLS Next Pro.
+Isaiah LeFlore (born December 11, 2002) is an American professional soccer player who plays for Detroit City FC of the USL Championship, on loan from Philadelphia Union of Major League Soccer.

 Career

 LeFlore played for a season with Minnesota-based Shattuck-Saint Mary's before spending 3 years in Portugal with Associação Desportiva Oeiras.
 He returned to the United States and joined Sporting Kansas City's academy at the start of 2020.

-On July 25, 2020, LeFlore appeared as an 85th-minute substitute during a 1-0 loss to Louisville City FC.
+On July 25, 2020, LeFlore appeared as an 85th-minute substitute during a 1–0 loss to Louisville City FC.

+Signed for the Philadelphia Union on a one-year contract on December 12, 2023, with club options for 2025, 2026, and 2027.